thuvasooriya/python3_labs/google_colab/readme.md

-# Google Colab Scripts and stuff
+# Google Colabs Scripts and stuff

-Notebooks here are intended to be used in google colab since they require google drive authorisation and stuff
+Notebooks here are intended to be used in google colabs since they require google drive authorization and stuff